-There was a decrease in Metric 5b which showed an decrease in Chronic Absenteeism.
-The relevant Actions (2.3 and 2.5) may have contributed to this positive trend and will be addressed in our future plan to make meaningful changes to reduce the Chronic Absenteeism rate.
-Metric 6c showed a decline in Percentage of Teachers, Other Staff, Parents and Students who feel the school is safe and welcoming.
-Survey results identified this deficiency and further exploration of root causes were planned for future meetings with Educational Partners to understand the perceptual shifts.
+There was a deficiency with Metric 5b which showed an increase in Chronic Absenteeism.
+The relevant Actions (2.3 and 2.5) did not prevent this downward trend and will be addressed in our future plan to make meaningful changes to reduce the Chronic Absenteeism rate.
+Metric 6c also showed a decline in Percentage of Teachers, other Staff, Parents and Students who feel the school is safe and welcoming.
+Survey results identified this deficiency and further exploration of root causes were planned for future meetings with educational partners to understand the perceptual shifts.